gfsl/accentable/README.md

 # accentable
 Accentable is an AutoHotKey helper for using chords to make accents, based on how such shortcuts work in Microsoft Office.

+Download the latest version here on the [Releases page](https://github.com/gfsl/accentable/releases).

+Or you can run from the `.ahk` script with [AutoHotKey](https://www.autohotkey.com/) installed.

 All shortcuts are in the format Ctrl+Accent, release, Letter.
 For example, Ctrl+^, o produces ô.